KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/address.md

 **getsnapshot top**

-The `getsnapshot` method returns a snapshot of (address,amount) pairs at current height.
-It requires [addressindex](../installations/common-runtime-parameters.html#addressindex) to be enabled.
+The `getsnapshot` method returns a snapshot of addresses and their amounts at the asset chain's current height.

+The method requires [addressindex](../installations/common-runtime-parameters.html#addressindex) to be enabled.

 ### Arguments